 Robert Sosnowski.
-Mr. Sosnowski joined Cyclacel in April 2008 and effective June 30, 2012, he is no longer employed by Cyclacel.
+Mr. Sosnowski joined Cyclacel in April 2008 and resigned on June 30, 2012.
 He has more than 29 years experience in sales and marketing roles at several pharmaceutical and major biotechnology companies.
 Prior to joining Cyclacel, Mr. Sosnowski was President, Chief Executive Officer and Co-Founder, Dexgen Pharmaceuticals, Inc., a specialty pharmaceutical company, and Vice President, Sales and Marketing, Algos Pharmaceutical Corporation.
 In addition, he has held senior sales and marketing roles with Genentech, Inc., Centocor, Inc., The Liposome Company, Inc., Amgen, Inc. and The Upjohn Company.
 Mr. Sosnowski earned his Bachelor of Science degree in 1980 from the University of Connecticut.